PrestaShop/docs/src/content/1.7/faq/tips-and-tricks/hook-tips.md

 # Hook tips

-Let's say we are need to add some javascript to the 'Order create' BO page.
+Let's say we need to add some javascript to the 'Order create' BO page.
 So we use `hookActionAdminControllerSetMedia`.
 This hook is called on every BO page, so we need to filter the executions.
 ```php
 if ('AdminOrders' === Tools::getValue('controller')) {